bankijey/AWG-Wetter-app/README.md

 Future changes include:
 1. Building a production app on Heroku, Azure and/or AWS
 2. Modifying the cities database to go beyond South Africa ( would definitely require more resources)
-3. Improving the Capability of the ‘awg.py’ functions
+3. Improving the capability of the ‘awg.py’ functions
 4. Creating a DASH dashboard with proper frontend styling.